To be considered for admission to the MSW Program, applicants must:

 Yes.
 At this time, the areas of emphasis offered for the Online MSW programs include Mental Health and Substance Abuse and Children and Youth Services.

 Yes.
-For the 2017 academic year, we will be offering an Online ASAP option for a full-time and part-time track.
+We offer an Online ASAP option for a full-time and part-time tracks.
 Full-time students would complete the program in one year.
 Part-time students would complete the program in two years.

 To be eligible for ASAP admission, applicants must: